 Tennessee's Financial Literacy Week, presented by the Tennessee Bankers Association, was introduced in 2019.
 Each year during the first week of April, we call on all member banks to participate in their community with a financial literacy event.
 Activities can range from teaching school children about the importance of saving, a Rotary Club presentation on banking, or an in-bank event promoting a certain product or service.
-Next year's Financial Literacy Week is April 6-10, 2020.
+This year's Financial Literacy Week is April 6-10, 2020.

 Use your unique set of skills and expertise to help address a serious problem—the lack of financial know-how.
 Participation gives you the opportunity to foster relationships in your communities, while giving consumers the tools and inspiration for a successful financial future.

-Click the button on the right to register your bank, and remember to share your pictures on social media with #TNFinLit and tag @TNBankers.
+Click the button on the top right of this page to register your bank, and remember to share your pictures on social media with #TNFinLit and tag @TNBankers.

 Did you know that Tennessee is one of only 23 states that require personal financial education as a requirement for high school graduation?